Country number: 76

-The weather is colder now and whenever anyone says “It’s chilly” we chorus: “No, it’s not, it’s Argentina”.
+The weather is colder now and whenever anyone reamrks“It’s chilly” we chorus: “No, it’s not, it’s Argentina”.

-We venture out to sample the renowned Argentine steaks but our food arrives overcooked.
+We venture out to sample the renowned Argentine steaks, but our food arrives overcooked.
 Duncan, the guide complains and they eventually bring another round, so we end up devouring two meals.
 I haven’t felt hungry since.

-The expedition is getting a bit sedate for me.
-Duncan has foolishly told me that Mount Fitzroy is the most impressive sight in South America but it isn’t on our itinerary.
-I decide to see it anyway, sign off the tour for two days and take a four hour bus ride to El Chalten, the c[capital of Patagonian trekking.
-I end up in the middle of nowhere at midnight with a map I can’t read and virtually no Spanish.
+The expedition is becoming a little sedate.
+Duncan has foolishly told me that, in his opinion, Mount Fitzroy is the most impressive sight in South America, but it isn’t on our itinerary.
+So I decide to see it anyway, sign off the tour for two days and take a four hour bus ride to El Chalten, the c[capital of Patagonian trekking.
+I end up in the middle of nowhere at midnight with a map I can’t read.
+I have virtually no Spanish.
 I am rescued by a lanky drunk musician, toting a guitar home after his gig.

 My walk is great.
 I get a taxi to the end of the trail and work my way backwards to the start. it’s easier for transport back to Calfate, I’m told.
 Duncan warned me it would be busy : You’ll have loads of company’, but he is wrong.
 I wend my solitary way for two hours accompanied only by a large, noisy, persistent horsefly who will not depart despite my constant entreaties.
 He keeps reappearing, not satisfied until he has stung me hard.
 Perhaps, like the locals, he doesn’t understand English.

 From Calafte to Tierra del Fuego National Park, boating and visiting the pioneer Harberton Ranch.
 It’s very strange to think I’m poised at the bottom of the globe.
-It’s a little fresh but not too uncomfortable.
+It’s a little fresh, but not too uncomfortable.
 On to Ushuaia, southern most town on earth and gateway to the Falklands and Antarctica.
 There are maps of the former hanging in the port, though of course here they are called The Malvinas.
-This part of my adventure is over.
 There’s another sign in the harbour: